Art Hanging Handyman in Phoenix, AZ

 Can you hang mirrors and heavy decorative items the same way you hang pictures?

-No. Mirrors and cast-iron wall sconces need heavier-duty anchoring or stud mounting, depending on weight.
-We'll evaluate what you're hanging and recommend the appropriate method.
+No. Mirrors and cast-iron sconces need heavier anchoring or stud mounting depending on weight.
 A 40-pound mirror needs different hardware than a 5-pound print.
+We evaluate what you're hanging and recommend accordingly.

 Ready to Get It Done Right